Duconnor/Pudding/docs/index.md

 # Installation

-*Please be aware that, currently Pudding has only been tested on Linux.*
+*Currently Pudding has only been tested on Linux.*

 ## Dependencies